aws/language-servers/server/aws-lsp-yaml-json/README.md

+## Exports
+── index
+    └── CreateYamlJsonLanguageServer - a function that creates and returns a new instance of DEXP Language Server └── JsonLanguageService - JSON language service.
+Provides language features like hover, completion, diagnostics and formatting
+    └── YamlLanguageService - YAML language service.
+Provides language features like hover, completion, diagnostics and formatting

 ## Temporary Patch for yaml-language-server Dependency

 In the current state of this package, we need to apply a temporary patch to the yaml-language-server dependency.